mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

 By eliminating the boilerplate code for function registration, parameter extraction, and conversation flow, this SDK allows you to focus on what matters most - building valuable AI experiences for your users.

-For more information, see the [Amazon Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-inline.html).
+For more information about the Amazon Bedrock service, see the [Amazon Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-inline.html).

+## Disclaimer

+This project is not affiliated with, endorsed by, or sponsored by Amazon Web Services (AWS).
+All product names, logos, and brands are property of their respective owners.
+Amazon Bedrock is a trademark of Amazon Web Services, Inc. or its affiliates in the United States and/or other countries.